Vonage/vivid-3/libs/components/src/lib/split-button/README.md

 Use `icon` to set an icon to the split button.
 View list of available icon at the [vivid icons gallery](../../icons/icons-gallery).

 Note: Icon, by its own, doesn't make a discernible text.
-An `aria-label` must be provided to ensure that the user can understand the split button's purpose.
+If there's no label on the button, an `aria-label` must be provided to ensure that the user can understand the split button's purpose.

 - Type: `string`
 - Default: `undefined`